 Treatment in IND AS 101 Treatment in existing AS Impact on accounts on adoption of IND AS Consequential effect on adoption of IND AS Companies have the option to either adopt the carrying amount of Property, Plant & Equipment as on the date of transition as per existing accounting standard or the fair value.
-There is no accounting standard on this subject In case the company selects the fair value option, there will be a change in value of fixed assets and also depreciation and consequently in the profit/loss for the year of adoption as well as for the subsequent years.
-If the company adopts the fair value option, the amount of profit will change due to change in the amount of depreciation on fixed assets taken at fair value in place of historical cost.
-Consequently, Capital employed and RoCE will also be affected.
+In case the company selects the fair value option, there will be a change in value of fixed assets and also depreciation and consequently in the profit/loss for the year of adoption as well as for the subsequent years. adopts the fair value option, the amount of profit will change due to change in the amount of depreciation on fixed assets taken